 To become proficient in a language, you need to incorporate large amounts of linguistic and cultural knowledge into your memory and you need to be able to use that knowledge to understand and to communicate in the language.
 The perennial challenge for language learners is how to best commit this information to memory in ways that will facilitate using the language in real life.

-At the Five College Center for the Study of World Languages, we have been working with independent language learners for over twenty-five years.
+At the Five College Center for World Languages, we have been working with independent language learners for over thirty years.
 One of the major differences between successful students and those who struggle is that successful students develop for themselves one or more systems to keep track of the vocabulary and grammatical constructions that they are learning.
 Then, they use that system as the starting point for practicing what they are learning and for reviewing and testing themselves repeatedly.

 Although some linguistic and cultural information will just sink in on first encounter or through repeated exposure, most adult learners need to give explicit attention to learning vocabulary and grammar in order to make significant progress.
 Children acquire their home language(s) over multiple years through repeated exposure and endless trial and error aided by everyone around them.
 As an adult language learner, you have the capacity to speed this process along by deliberately choosing effective learning techniques and making those techniques the foundation of your study.